pkdino/port-scanner-project/README.md

 *|* Input a port or type 'END/end' to exit: 22, 80, 443

 **This project is for educational and ethical use only.
 Please use responsibly.**

+**UPDATES**
+v1.0: Created the portscanner!
+Works as intended. v1.1: Added 'slow_print' for personalization.